-”.

-13 The Mining Amendment Act 2004 s.
+The Mining Amendment Act 2004 s.
 15(2) reads as follows:

-“

 (2) Section 63(aa) of the Mining Act 1978 as inserted by subsection (1) does not apply to an exploration licence granted under that Act before the day on which this section comes into operation.

-”.

-14 The Mining Amendment Act 2004 s.
-19 reads as follows:
+The Mining Amendment Act 2004 s.
+19 (as amended by the Mining Legislation Amendment and Validation Act 2008 s.
+5) reads as follows:

-“

 19. Transitional and savings provisions